theodi/synthetic-data-tutorial/README.md

 Synthetic data exists on a spectrum from merely the same columns and datatypes as the original data to carrying most of the statistical patterns of the original dataset.

-The UK's Office of National Statistics has a great report on synthetic data, and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining this.
+The UK's Office of National Statistics has a great report on synthetic data, and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining this in more detail.

-For us, we'll create three types of synthetic data.
+For us though, we'll create three types of synthetic data.

-1. Random – the attributes names and datatypes are kept but the values are random and bare no relation to the patterns in the original data.
+1. Random – the attributes names and datatypes are kept but the values are random and have no relation to the patterns in the original data.
 2. Independent – the attribute names and datatypes are kept, the distributions of each attribute are similar but there is no correlation info kept between attributes.
 3. Correlated – Correlation info is kept in along with attirbute names and datatypes.

 ### DataSynthesizer

-An open source toolkit for generating synthetic data.
+An open source toolkit for generating synthetic data creating by researchers from Drexel University and University of Washington.
+It's available as a [repo on Github](https://github.com/DataResponsibly/DataSynthesizer) and includes some short tutorials on how to use the toolkit and an accompanying research paper describing the theory behind it.

 > DataSynthesizer consists of three high-level modules:
 >